 - tips for success

-- alternatives to French knots
+- French knot alternatives, including colonial knots

 - Royal School of Needlework stitch bank.